Things to see and do - Kitchener

 Tourist attractions Kitchener : Things to see and do

-This Georgian frame house restored and furnished to the period of the mid-1850s.
+This Georgian timber frame house has been restored and furnished in the period of the mid-1850s.
 An added wing displays decorative arts and German folk art.
-Special events and seasonal activities such as sheep shearing and quilting parties reflect the family's Menno..
+Special events and seasonal activities, such as patchworking, pay tribute to Mennonite cultur..

 Built in 1853, it was for some years the boyhood home of William Lyon Mackenzie King, prime minister of Canada 1921-30 and 1935-48.
-The house has been restored to reflect the period of King's residence in the 1890s.
-In a theatre located in the baseme..
+The house has been restored and refurbished in the Victorian style popular in Mackenzie's time.
+There is an exhibition..

 20 Queen St S. CDN - Kitchener ON N1G 1V6

-This historic hotel in Kitchener, Ontario was originally built in 1820.
+This historic and boutique hotel in Kitchener, Ontario was originally built in 1893.
 It features a salon and barber shop, 2 restaurants and warmly decorated rooms with flat-screen TVs.
 THEMUSEUM is 110 meters away.
-Coffee facilities, free Wi-Fi and a work desk a..
+Coffee facilities, free Wi-Fi and ..